jrandallw/JesseWintonCo/index.markdown

 is_nav_page: false
 is_split: true
 layout: home
+hero_image: "/uploads/hero3.jpg"
 ---

-I’m a Creator, Writer, and Designer in Northern California.
+Photographer, writer, and designer working and living in Northern California.